Developing Research and Presentation Skills (GEO620)

 Have research and knowledge skills on how to establish a problem for a thesis study

-Be able to conduct basic research using library resources
+Be able to conduct basic research using library and internet resources

 Be able to give scientific presentations, both oral and written

 Write a proposal to define a scientific problem

 Be able to communicate effectively in a written and oral form